slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Purpose

-BroadcastScheduleDay represents the assignment of a BroadcastTemplate to a BroadcastChannel for a specific broadcast date.
+BroadcastScheduleDay represents the assignment of a BroadcastTemplate to a Channel for a specific broadcast date.
 This is planning-time logic that creates the link between programming structure (templates) and actual scheduling execution.

 ## Core model / scope